stove-labs/kitchen.stove-labs.com/docs/wiki/gas-fees.md

 A fee is paid to a *baker*, while a burn is destroyed.

-## Burn "fee"
+## Burn

 Whenever a [transaction](transaction) increases the [context](context) of the blockchain, the source address must pay a burn fee.
 This fee is basically deflation, because no account is the recipient.
 Also not a *baker*.
-The two diffrent types of burn fee are:
+The two different types of burn fee are:

 1. Allocation burn of 0.257 tez or 257000 mtez
    1. Activation of a new address happens when the first transaction is sent to it[^1].